 Jonathon M. Spanyer, MD, a native of Cincinnati, attended Lakota West High School, and subsequently the University of Cincinnati where he earned a degree in Biomedical Engineering.
 He went on to receive his M.D. from the University of Cincinnati College of Medicine, completed residency in Orthopaedic Surgery at the University of Louisville, and subspecialized with a Fellowship in Adult Reconstruction for Knee and Hip Replacement at the Massachusetts General Hospital (MGH) and Harvard University Medical School in Boston, MA.

-He and his wife Christy, also a native of the Cincinnati area, have four children, and are actively involved in the local community.
+He and his wife Christy, also a native of the Cincinnati area, have five children, and are actively involved in the local community.

 Dr. Spanyer is board certified, and he is currently accepting new patients.